MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 To export data without waiting for a scheduled refresh, go to **Data** > **Exports**.

 - To run all exports, select **Run all** in the command bar.
-This action will only run exports that have an active schedule.
+Only exports that have an active schedule are run.
+To run an export that is not active, run a single export.
 - To run a single export, select it in the list and select **Run** in the command bar.
-That's how you run exports with no active schedule.

 [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]